CodingWithMenno/3DGame/README.md

 - Biomes in the terrain (with particles and background sound)
 - A lighting system
 - Birds with the boids algorithm
-- A simple inversed kinematics system
+- A simple inverse kinematics system

 ### Game idea:
 An open world forester/hunting game with a low poly look.